21 Sustainable Bloggers You Should Definitely Follow in 2021

 Treehugger has many practical everyday tips, such as eating edible garden weeds or finding 19 clever uses for spare rubber bands.

 Some eco blogs can get a little preachy or self-righteous at times, but TreeHugger is opposed to any kind of self-important “I’m better than you” writing, instead embracing new people who want to learn more.

 They’re also really good at holding “greenwashed” companies accountable for their actions, which we’re all here for!

 Inhabitat is a green design and lifestyle blog founded in 2005 by eco-conscious designer Jill Fehrenbacher.
 The blog is based around the concept of eco-friendly design, whether that’s buildings, t-shirts, products, or anything else.

 A long-standing environmentalist blog with an army of loyal followers, Inhabitat has positioned itself as one of the leading voices on sustainable design.

-Greg is an environmental activist who started living a sustainable lifestyle in the 1970s when he and his family moved to a remote island in the Pacific Northwest with no electricity or services.
+Greg is an environmental activist who started living a sustainable lifestyle in the 1970s.
+This was when he and his family moved to a remote island in the Pacific Northwest with no electricity or services.
 After 3 decades of living sustainably, he started this blog in 2000.